 ECC utilises the DfEs own performance specification in relation to the quality of school buildings that are promoted by ECC.
 This performance specification applies equally to permanent and temporary school buildings and is applied to whatever form of construction is appropriate for the needs of each project.
-This performance specification is of course, completely compliant with the requirements of buildings meet the quality standards, as this requirement ensures our new buildings provide schools with high quality learning environments that support better learning outcomes for all pupils.
+This performance specification is of course, completely compliant with the requirements of building control in all cases.
+ECC are vigilant to ensure that all our school buildings meet the quality standards, as this requirement ensures our new buildings provide schools with high quality learning environments that support better learning outcomes for all pupils.
 Of particular note are the importance ECC places on lighting, thermal performance, ventilation and acoustics, all of which are specified to a high standard and have a significant positive impact on the learning of school children.